Understanding Tablet Coating ProcessPrint

 - Other components

-- Solubility of the solvent
+- Solubility of the film former in the desired solvent

-- pH-dependent solubility
+- pH-dependence of solubility

 - Capacity for an well-designed end product